Frequently asked questions...

 Do the classes have to run simultaneously or can we have them take place any time of day?

-Some schools have said they are setting aside a particular lesson slot, first of the day or last lesson before lunch during which period all classes will be learning about global education.
-Some are using the relevant subject lessons, Geography, PHSE, Citizenship or Language, to deliver the lesson then.
+Some schools set aside a particular lesson slot, first of the day or last lesson before lunch etc during which period all classes will be learning about global education.
+Some are using the relevant subject lessons, Geography, PHSE, Citizenship or Language, to deliver the lessons then.
 It's flexible and entirely the schools choice how and when the lessons take place.

 Do schools have to follow the lesson plans provided?